 Each catch basin should be cleaned and inspected annually at a minimum, and at any time when the structure has reached 50% of capacity.
-When a catch basin exceeds 50% sump depth capacity of sediment, it can decrease the efficiency and overall function of the catch basin.
-The goal should be to prevent catch basins from exceeding the 50% threshold.
 Catch basins in high-use areas may require more frequent cleaning.
-If a catch basin is found to have more than 50% of the sump filled with sediment, then the frequency of cleaning that catch basin needs to increase.
 Performing street sweeping on an appropriate schedule will reduce the amount of sediment, debris, and organic matter entering the catch basins, which will in turn reduce the frequency with which structures need to be cleaned.